Apply for Movement Grants Funding

 -

 We provide funding for both general operational support and specific projects, including salaries.
-Our aim is to offer as unrestricted funding as possible, but we may restrict funding if an organization works in areas outside the scope of Movement Grants.
+Our aim is to offer unrestricted funding where possible, but if an applicant applies for a single project or if we believe a part of the applicant’s work is stronger than the rest, we may restrict funding.

-This year, we have simplified the process so that individuals and organizations can now only apply for either general operational support or one specific project.
+Individuals and organizations should only apply for either general operational support or one specific project.
 We will not be reviewing multiple projects or campaigns in a single application.

 -